 College of Engineering undergraduates,

-The College of Engineering is looking for eight Engineering Pack Leaders for the summer program described below:
+The College of Engineering is looking for around 24 Engineering Pack Leaders for the summer program described below:

 Pack Leaders will be responsible for:

 - Mentoring the incoming students-help with homework, advise students on being good students, answer questions about student life and what the college has to offer